instance-id/AboveAverageInspector/README.md

 # AboveAverageInspector
-A custom inspector drawer, because I wanted something I could organize into groups
+A custom inspector drawer written using UIElements / UI Toolkit, because I wanted something I could organize into groups

 ### NOTE : Above-Average Inspector is a work in progress!